PTM-POSE Reference#

 - ptm_pose.analyze.interactions.plot_interaction_network(interaction_graph, network_data, network_stats=None, modified_color='red', modified_node_size=10, interacting_color='lightblue', interacting_node_size=1, defaultedgecolor='gray', color_edges_by='Same', seed=200, legend_fontsize=8, ax=None, proteins_to_label=None, labelcolor='black', legend=True)[source]#

-Given the interaction graph and network data outputted from analyze.protein_interactions, plot the interaction network, signifying which proteins or ptms are altered by splicing and the specific regulation change that occurs. by default, will only label proteins
+- Given the interaction graph and network data outputted from analyze.protein_interactions, plot the interaction network, signifying which proteins or ptms are altered by splicing and the specific regulation change that occurs. by default, will only label proteins - Parameters:

 - interaction_graph: nx.Graph